 5 Tips for Salary Negotiation

 For many people, salary negotiation is an intimidating topic.
 It’s not something we do every day, it can feel uncomfortable, and we don’t want to be seen as greedy.
-While I don’t recommend salary negotiation for everyone (honestly, not everyone’s offer warrants negotiating)…if you do decide to negotiate, take into account my following top five tips.
+While ECS does not recommend salary negotiation for everyone (honestly, not everyone’s offer warrants negotiation), if you do decide to negotiate, take into account the following top five tips.
 (Not sure if you should negotiate in the first place?
-Check out a previous blog on this topic here.)
+Check out a previous blog on circumstances for negotiation.)

 Tip #1: Avoid pre-offer negotiations.

 Ideally you won’t talk money until the offer has been made.
-But if you are asked in an online job application or in an interview setting what your salary requirements are, try to avoid naming a figure.
+But if you are asked in an online job application or in an interview setting what your salary requirements are, try to avoid being the first to name a figure.
 Instead, offer that your “salary is negotiable”, that you “anticipate being paid the market rate”, or that you would “consider a reasonable offer based on (your) education and experience.”